FINDING COMPETENT COURTS/AUTHORITIES

 Article 71 1. (a) - Courts for application for a declaration of enforceability and courts for appeal against decisions on such applications

-The court with competence to deal with applications for a declaration of enforceability in accordance with Article 27(1) is the First Instance Court and the court with competence to deal with appeals against decisions on such applications in accordance with Article 32(2) is the Court of Appeal under the regional jurisdiction of which falls the First Instance Court that issued the decision .
+The Court of First Instance (Monomeles Protodikio) is the court competent to deal with applications for a declaration of enforceability in accordance with Article 27(1), while the court competent to deal with appeals against decisions on such applications in accordance with Article 32(2) is the Court of Appeal (Efetio) under the regional jurisdiction of which the First Instance Court that issued the decision falls.

-The redress procedure provided for in Article 32(2) is the appeal (έφεση).
+The redress procedure provided for in Article 32(2) is the appeal (efesi).

 Article 71 1. (b) - Redress procedure

-The redress procedure provided for in Article 33 is the appeal in cassation (αίτηση αναίρεσης).
-The court dealing with the redress procedure is the Civil and Criminal Supreme Court of Greece (Areios Pagos or in Greek: Άρειος Πάγος).
+The redress procedure provided for in Article 33 is the appeal in cassation (enesi aneresis).
+The court with competence for cassation is the Supreme Civil and Criminal Court of Greece (Supreme Court – Arios Pagos).

 Article 71 1. (c) - Review procedure

-Pursuant to Article 19, the default maintenance decision issued by a foreign court may be challenged by the defaulting party / defendant.
-Appeals against a default maintenance decision are addressed to the court which issued the decision.
+Pursuant to Article 19, the default maintenance decision issued by a foreign court may be challenged by the defaulting party/defendant.
+Appeals against maintenance claims are addressed to the court that issued the decision.

 Article 71 1. (d) - Central Authorities